Sv443-Network/UserUtils/docs.md

 The library works in any DOM environment with or without the [GreaseMonkey API](https://wiki.greasespot.net/Greasemonkey_Manual:API), but some features will be unavailable or limited.

 You may want to check out my [template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
 It also includes this library by default.
 If you like using this library, please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)

-> [!NOTE]
-> In version 10.0.0, many of the platform-agnostic features were moved to [the CoreUtils library.](https://github.com/Sv443-Network/CoreUtils)
-> They are still re-exported by UserUtils for backwards compatibility, but you may want to consider using CoreUtils directly if you don't need any of the DOM- or GreaseMonkey-specific features or want control over the installed version of CoreUtils.

 <br>